Bamboozlerrl/Rule-Edits/README.md

       - (ii) TCN = Minor league TagCoin.
       - (iii) TCA = Novice league TagCoin.
     - (b) Each team will receive a budget of TC determined by the CRC on the following criteria.
-      - (i) Leagues with GMs and no captains or prelim picks:
+      - (i) Leagues with GMs and no playing captains or prelim picks:
         - (1) Each team will receive an equal number of TC no less than 50 and no greater than 200.
-      - (ii) Leagues with captains and/or prelim picks:
+      - (ii) Leagues with playing captains and/or prelim picks:
         - (1) Each team will receive a budget of TC determined by the CRC on a case-by-case basis.
           - (aa) Potential budgets will be separated into tiers that each team can be assigned to.
           - (bb) The tier a team is placed into will be determined by the strength of the first player on the roster (i.e. DPC or prelim pick).
           - (cc) Each tier may have any number of teams assigned to it including zero teams.
     - (c) Trades, including those involving TC, are allowed during each draft.
+      - (i) Trades may not be completed that will put a team over their starting budget when considering their roster and remaining TC.
     - (d) TCM, TCN, and TCA are distinct and may not be exchanged for each other.
     - (e) Remaining TCM, TCN, and TCA are kept by the team for use in add/drop and free agency periods at the conclusion of each draft, while the value of the coins assigned to players drafted at snauction is also kept.
     - (f) TC penalties may be applied by the CRC and/or League Manager at their discretion for captains misbehaving, misusing draft tools, or otherwise impeding the flow of the draft.